christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 A few things you need to know before you read my book:

 -   Much of what we know of ancient history is fabricated by the Flavian emperors, Jesuits, and the Vatican.
 The Egyptian-Persian-Indian-Greek-Roman elite were a Proto-Indo-European (PIE) Elite (Kurgan Culture) who were the horse-riding, chariot-inventing pastoralists from the Pontic-Caspian Steppe who, beginning around 4500 BC, began a systematic conquest of Europe, Anatolia, and the Indus Valley, and who ruled through proxy dynasties.
-Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites and their base of operation was on the Bosphorus river.
+Egypt, Persia, India, Greece, Rome, etc., were all at one point under the suzerainty of Aryan Iranian-Scythian elites and their base of operation was on the Bosphorus river.
 -   Western Rome in Italy is a phantom empire that was invented by the Vatican.
 Western Rome was built during the Renaissance period.
-The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus river which approximates to modern-day Crimea in southern Ukraine before moving their capital to the Bosphorus river in Anatolia or modern day Turkey.
+The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus river which approximates to modern-day Crimea in southern Ukraine.
 -   Asander, king of Bosphorus aka Julius Caesar was also Ptolemy XI Alexander II, Cleopatra's uncle, but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark Antony the Neos-Dionysos was either Ptolemy of Cyprus, a brother of